Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 Five stories of Nigerian contemporary and traditional art, housing over 8,000 works.
 Chief Nike Davies-Okundaye built this collection over decades, spanning textiles, painting, sculpture, and mixed media.
 Free entry.
 The rooftop has city views.

-I spent two hours here and could have stayed four.
+Give yourself at least two hours — you'll wish you had four.
 The textile collection alone — indigo-dyed adire cloth, hand-woven aso-oke — is museum-quality.
 And unlike most galleries of this caliber, you can buy directly from the artists represented.

 Pro tip: Go on a weekday morning.
 Weekends get crowded, and the five-floor walk-through is better without jostling.